gamtiq/frontend-tools/README.md

 * [Swagger](https://swagger.io/) - a powerful yet easy-to-use suite of API developer tools for teams and individuals, enabling development across the entire API lifecycle, from design and documentation, to test and deployment.

 ### Browser extension <a name="browser-extension"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
+* [Wappalyzer](https://www.wappalyzer.com/apps/) - a browser extension that uncovers the technologies used on websites.
 * Chrome
   - [25 Essential Chrome Extensions for Web Designers](https://envato.com/blog/chrome-extensions-web-design/)
   - [Checkbot](https://www.checkbot.io/) - crawls your site testing pages follow 50+ SEO, speed and security best practices.